Academia-Juarez-Computer-Lab-RACV/informatica-3-4-2026-C/README.md

-# Informatica 7-8 2026
+# Informatica 3-4 2026

-In this class, students will learn the necessary skills for website development, including prototype design, HTML, CSS, and JavaScript.
+In this class, students will learn the necessary skills to start their computer science journey by learning the C programming language

 This repository template contains the required packages, extensions and settings required for this course.